The Palisades region of the Sierra Nevada is located west of the town of Big Pine.

 to zigzag to the top:

-If you climb above the diagonal line, you enter the very first notch, which
+If you climb above the diagonal line, you enter the very first chimney, which

 is borderline class-4 but takes you to the top of Glacier Notch in five

-Once on top of Glacier Notch, head south (left)
+Once on top of Glacier Notch, head south (left, uphill)

-to the (very visible) chute between Apex Peak and Mt Sill (the north couloir).
+to the (very visible) "L-chute" between Apex Peak and Mt Sill (the north couloir).

 This chute is three things in one: solid class-2 rock to the left, loose